vis-kid/octopress_drafts_previewer/source/_posts/2016-03-03-Visial-Design-101.markdown

 {% img /images/Design_101/Visual_Design/Figure-Ground/craft-email.png %}

-###### [Craft](http://www.invisionapp.com/craft) by Invision has made a nice landing page where they elegantly emphasised the input field for email addresses.
+###### [Craft](http://www.invisionapp.com/craft) by Invision has made a nice landing page where they elegantly emphasized the input field for email addresses.
 Hard to get lost on this page.
 The name of the product sticks out nicely as well.
 The distinction between background and foreground is especially skilled and playful.

 ## Figure Ground Relationship